mjfrigaard/sharing-your-work/manuscript/02chapter.md

 # Part 2: Have a workflow

-This chapter will cover the three principles of our recommended workflow.
+This chapter will cover the three principles of the workflow we recommend.

-1. Use open source software
+1. Use free open source software
-2. Use your words
+2. Write code
-3. Use plain text
+3. Document everything in plain text

-## Principle 1: Use open source software
+## Principle 1: Use open-source software

-All of the tools in this book are available open source and available free of charge.
+All of the tools in this book are available open-source and available free of charge.
 The cost of a subscription to SPSS at the time of this writing is $99.00 per user per month.
 Stata is $595 per year or $1,595 for a perpetual license.
 There are educational discounts available, but this cost is not offset by much when you take into account the price of tuition.

 A more important reason we recommend open source tools are the communities that you'll get access to when you start using them.
 By entering the universe of open source software, you get to take advantage of seeing problems solved in the open.
 You'll also find people like you, grappling with the same issues, and it's hard to overstate the benefit of this shared camaraderie.